Why Do Adults Become Bullies? A Close Look At Adult Bullying Behavior

 What are the behaviors of a bully?

-Bullying behaviors to look out for include name-calling, public shaming, ignoring boundaries, harassing, threatening, intense peer pressure, invading someone else’s personal space, or constant criticism.
+Bullying behaviors to look out for can include name-calling, public shaming, ignoring boundaries, harassment, threatening, intense peer pressure, invading someone else’s personal space, or constant criticism.

 Do bullies feel remorse?